-The Company's Solvency II Solvency Capital Requirement (SCR) ratio (coverage of SCR by Own Funds) was 138% at 31/12/2018.
+The Company's Solvency II Solvency Capital Requirement ('SCR') ratio (coverage of SCR by Own Funds) was 129% at 31/12/2019.

-The Company is a part of the Zurich Insurance Group ('the Group'), a leading multi-line insurance group that serves its customers in global and local markets.
-With about 53,000 employees, it provides a wide range of general insurance and life insurance products and services in more than 210 countries.
-The Group's customers include individuals, small businesses, and mid-sized and large companies, including multinational corporations.
+Zurich Insurance Group ('Zurich') is a leading multi-line insurer that serves its customers in global and local markets.
+With about 55,000 employees, it provides a wide range of property and casualty, and life insurance products and services in more than 215 countries and territories.
+Zurich's customers include individuals, small businesses, and mid-sized and large companies, including multinational corporations.
 The Group is headquartered in Zurich, Switzerland, where it was founded in 1872.

 The Group manages its capital to an AA level according to its internal economic capital model, Z-ECM.
-The latest confirmed Z-ECM ratio was 135% at 30/06/2018, well in excess of its 100% - 120% target range.
+The latest confirmed Z-ECM ratio was 121% at 30/06/2019.
+The target range is 100%-120%.